apluslms/aplus-manual/programming_exercises/radar.rst

     :width: 1000px

 Dolos shows an overview of the report on the first page.
-Radar is configured to send reports to Dolos such that the Labels correspond to student numbers.
-This allows the graph visualisation (Accessible from the left side menu) to show more clearly clusters of student with similiar submissions.
+Radar is configured to send reports to Dolos such that the labels correspond to student numbers.
+This allows the graph visualisation (accessible from the left side menu) to show more clearly clusters of students with similar submissions.
 If a cluster has multiple different colours, then different students' submissions are similar to each other.

 .. image:: /images/dolos_graph_view.png